abhutan1/Amazon-Whole-Foods-Delivery-Slots-Finder/README.md

-# Amazon-Whole-Foods-Delivery-Finder
+# Amazon-Whole-Foods-Delivery-Slots-Finder
-Chrome extension that polls for whole foods delivery slots on amazon
+A simple Google Chrome extension that polls for Whole Foods delivery slots on Amazon and alerts the user when a slot is found.